 Immediately when the cake comes out of the oven, carefully transfer the cake to a large mixing bowl.
 Add ½ cup frosting and beat with an electric mixer on low speed until the cake and frosting form a dough like texture.

 Use a tablespoon sized scoop to form and roll the dough into balls.
-It’s okay if the balls aren't perfectly round right now, we’ll roll again after freezing.
+It’s okay if the balls aren't perfectly round right now, we’ll roll again after refrigerating.
 Place the cake balls on a lined baking sheet and refrigerate for 2 hours.
 The balls stay on the sticks better and are easier to dip when cold.
 I do NOT recommend freezing the cake balls, the chocolate coating will crack once dipped as the temperature changes.

 Re-roll the balls as needed after they’ve chilled.
 Keep them in the fridge and melt the candy melts.